 Method 1: Use Automatic Repair

 Fortunately, Windows has built-in tools to fix any issues that may prevent the computer from booting on altogether.
 These tools are part of the Windows Recovery Environment (RE) and can be customized further (add extra tools, different languages, drivers, etc.).
-There are three different methods via which users can access these diagnostic tools and repair their disk and system files.
+There are three different methods via which users can access these diagnostic tools and repair disk and system files.

 1. Press the Windows key to activate the Start menu and click on the cogwheel/gear icon above the power icon to open Windows Settings.

 3. Using the left navigation menu, move to the Recovery settings page then under Advanced startup section click on the Restart now button.

 4. The computer will now Restart and on the Advanced boot screen, you will be presented with three different options, namely, Continue (to Windows), Troubleshoot (to use advanced system tools), and Turn off your PC.

 5. Click on Troubleshoot to continue.

 Note: If the corrupt registry is preventing your computer from booting on, long-press the power button at the arrival of any error and hold it until the PC turns off (Force Shut Down).
 Power on the computer again and force shut it down again.
 Repeat this step until the boot screen reads ‘Preparing Automatic Repair’.

 6. On the following screen, click on Advanced Options.

 7. Finally, click on the Startup or Automatic Repair option to fix your corrupt Registry in Windows 10.